#16 Days Survivor Stories: Fatima Gazali

 We reached Chad after a month of walking and unimaginable suffering.
 I often doubted that I would survive to see another day, but something deep in my heart was telling me that I would.
 I decided not to surrender, even when I felt exhaustion, thirst and hunger.
 Or when I was overwhelmed by sadness, thinking of the genocide perpetrators’ intent to humiliate and exterminate us.

-In the camp, I was lucky to receive medical treatment from international NGOs.
+In the camp, I was lucky to receive medical treatment from international NGOsDay_2.
 And after six months, I was finally reunited with my husband.
 Since the attack to our village, he had been missing.
 I learned that he had been seriously wounded and was in a remote village in Darfur.
 I notified the International Rescue Committee and, thankfully, they found him and brought him to Chad.
 When he arrived, I could barely recognize him.
 Due to his injuries, he became permanently physically disabled.

 Life in the camp seemed safe, but when I started speaking up about what had happened to me, I was targeted to be killed.
 The Sudanese Government had infiltrated the camps with spies and they did not want victims speaking about the attacks to international organizations.
 So I eventually had to be transferred with my family to Kenya, Burkina Faso and, finally, to the United States.